Geosciences Course in Pollution Prevention and Treatment – GPTP

 • QSE (Quality, Safety, Environment), HSE (Health, Safety, Environment).

-The follow-up also shows the career progression of somestudents who, hiredat technicianlevel, move on to engineer-level positions after a few years (e.g.: department/project manageron internal development).
-Small classes of 15 to 20 students a year ensure that we are in tune with the regional and national job market.
+The tracking data also shows the career progression ofsome studentswho,having startedatthe technicianlevel, advance to engineering-level positions after a few years (e.g.,departmentor projectmanagerthrough internal promotion).
+Small graduating classes of 15 to 20 students per year ensure that we remain aligned with the regional and national job market.

 :

-• Master in Biology and Environment, specializing in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand
+• Master's Degree in Biology and Environment, specializing in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand

-• Master's degree in Sustainable Development Engineering, specializing in Industrial Process Safety, Environment and Quality (SPIEQ), Nancy
+• Master's in Sustainable Development Engineering, specializing in Industrial Process Safety, Environment, and Quality (SPIEQ), Nancy

-• Master in Chemical Pollution and Environmental Management (PCGE), Université Paris-Saclay
+• Master's in Chemical Pollution and Environmental Management (PCGE), Paris-Saclay University

-• Master in Water, Soil and Waste Management and Treatment, Chimie ParisTech
+• Master's in Water, Soil, and Waste Management and Treatment, Chimie ParisTech

-• Master's degree in Water, Soil and Treatment Quality (QuEST), Besançon
+• Master's in Water and Soil Quality and Treatment (QuEST), Besançon

-• Master in Hydrogeology, Soil and Environment, Avignon
+• Master's in Hydrogeology, Soil, and Environment, Avignon

-• Master's degree in Environmental Management, MAEVA -STE ( Environmental Management, Valorization and Analysis - Environmental Sciences and Technologies), Marseille, France
+• Master’s in Environmental Management, MAEVA-STE Track (Environmental Management, Assessment, and Analysis – Environmental Sciences and Technologies), Marseille

-• Master of Chemistry and Life Sciences (CSV), Pollution Assessment, Management and Treatment (EGTP), Pau
+• Master's in Chemistry and Life Sciences (CSV), Specialization in Pollution Assessment, Management, and Treatment (EGTP), Pau

-• Master's degree, Separative Chemistry of Materials and Processes (CSMP), Montpellier.
+• Master's Degree in Separative Chemistry, Materials, and Processes (CSMP), Montpellier.

 Program

-This course comprises 6 semesters, each validated by 30 ECTS.
-Specialization begins in the 2nd year (L2) withhydrogeology, hydraulics and environmental chemistry.
-The TU offered in L3 are specific to the GPTP pathway, and involve teachersfrom disciplines other than Geosciences, as well as external contributors (engineering firms and public bodies).
-The 3rd year (L3) is structured around a 4-month internship, giving studentsa direct insight into the professional world.
-This internship counts towards 20 ECTS.
-It culminates in a report and oral presentation.
+This program consists of six semesters, each worth 30 ECTS credits.
+Students begin to specialize in their second year (L2) with courses inhydrogeology, hydraulics, and environmental chemistry.
+The TU in the third year (L3) are specific to the GPTP track and involvefacultyfrom disciplines other than Geosciences, as well as external experts (engineering firms and public agencies).
+The third year (L3) centers on a 4-month internship that providesstudentswith direct exposure to the professional world.
+This internship is worth 20 ECTS credits.
+It concludes with a report and an oral defense.

 Semester 3

-• Sedimentary geology, tectonics and cartography (4 ECTS)
+• Sedimentary geology, tectonics, and mapping (4 ECTS)

 • Hydrogeology (5 ECTS)